zty0510/Final_Project/docs/README.part1.md

 ![The complete loaded FlightRadar24 site](./img/flightradar24.png)

-Follow this section is you choose to crawl FlightRadar24 for your data.
-Jump to next section if you are using Flighware.
+Follow this section if you choose to crawl FlightRadar24 for data.
+Jump to next section if you are using FlightAware.

 Now, open FlightRadar24 (linked above) in your browser (a modern version of Chrome, Firefox, Safari and Edges is highly recommended) and open the developer tool of your browser.
 Wait until the site is fully loaded and starts to display the location of airplanes, go to the `network` tab of your developer tools.
 Explore the requests your browser sent out and response from the server.
 Determine which part of the requests is related to the dynamic updating the the page to show the up-to-date list of airplanes in a certain area.
 Then do the following things:

 - Write down the URL of the requests and take a guess of what each part of the parameters means;
 - Determine the format of the response and find a way to parse it to a structured one that Python could understand;
 - Determine the meaning of each field of the response.
-You can do this by compare the response with the displayed values on the web page.
+You can do this by comparing the response with the displayed values on the web page.

 Write a simple program to verify the your guess in this section and prepare to explain your answers and program to a TA.